oracle-quickstart/oci-micronaut/src/user/README.md

 }
 ```

-When running the container image on a VM or via OKE the following environment variables need to be set:
+When running the container image on an Oracle Compute Instance VM or via OKE the following environment variables need to be set as defined in the [application-oraclecloud.yml](src/main/resources/application-oraclecloud.yml) configuration file:

 | Env Var | Description |